garrandall/popular-music-data/tracks/it-s-not-right-but-it-s-okay-whitney-houston.md

 And I refuse to turn back (Back, back, yeah)
 See, all of this time
 I thought I had somebody down for Whitney
-It turns out, you were making a fool of me, ohh
+It turns out, you were making a fool of me, oh

 It's not right, but it's okay